What is diabetes?

 What are the types of medicines for type 2 diabetes?

 There are several different medicines for type 2 diabetes.
 Each works in a different way.
-Many diabetes medicines are pills.
+Many of them are pills.
 There are also medicines that you inject under your skin, such as insulin.

 Over time, you may need more than one diabetes medicine to manage your blood sugar.
 You might add another diabetes medicine or switch to a combination medicine.
-A combination medicine is a pill than contains more than one type of diabetes medicine.
-Some people with type 2 diabetes take both pills and insulin.
+A combination medicine contains more than one type of diabetes medicine in the same pill.
+Some people with type 2 diabetes take both pills and injections.

 Even if you don't usually take insulin, you may need it at special times, such as during pregnancy or if you are in the hospital.